Skip to content

 Additional information:

-image:docker:platform is similar to the --platform option in the docker pull command. image:docker:user is similar to the --user option in the docker run command.
+image:docker:platform is similar to the --platform option when using the docker pull command in Docker. image:docker:user is similar to the --user option when using the docker run command in Docker.

 image:pull_policy